Did you ever watch in dismay as a good team began to make a series of bad decisions?

 When James was asked if he would like to join the new product team, he accepted enthusiastically.
 He had expertise in several product lines, had launched new products before and prided himself in being a team player.

-The company was interested in extending their reach into new markets, and . . . → Read More: Are You a Team Player or a Ninja?
+The company was interested in extending their reach into new markets, and the . . . → Read More: Are You a Team Player or a Ninja?

 Chris, the leader of the planning committee for the next District Managers Meeting, sent an email to the company’s leadership team describing two possible venues.
 Emails flew around as people weighed in.
 Someone wrote that it looked like the decision was in favor of the first venue.
 More emails then flew around expressing concern about its distance from the airport.
 Chris then proposed a third venue.
 There was one response saying, “Looking forward to hearing what you find out.”
 And interestingly, the flood of emails ceased.

 Chris doesn’t realize it, but this is just the calm before the storm.
 It’s not clear which decisions are to be made by the planning committee and which by the leadership team.
-Busy leaders will soon get annoyed . . . → Read More: The Five Steps of CRISP Decision-Making
+Busy leaders will soon get annoyed if . . . → Read More: The Five Steps of CRISP Decision-Making

 When was the last time you were with a group of people that needed to make a decision, where people tossed out ideas and at least one suggestion was totally ignored?
 If you’re like most of us, it was probably within the last few weeks, whether in a business meeting or a social setting.